Assessments

 Formative

-The suggested checkpoints are places in the investigation where students should have acquired key skills and understandings needed in subsequent sections of the investigation.
+In each investigation we identify some checkpoints—places where you may wish to pause to review your students’ thinking––and offer additional learning supports before proceeding to the next section.
+The suggested checkpoints are places where students should have acquired key skills and understandings needed in subsequent sections of the investigation.
 The checkpoints reference tables that pair key student understandings with questions or suggestions for assessment.
 Two versions of the table are provided, depending on if you wish to integrate formative assessment with the lesson phenomenon.

 The Center for Astronomy Education lists numerous classroom resources such as instructional strategies and question banks that can be used for formative assessment.